MarbleXeno/Farfocel/README.md

 # Purely written in my free time
 The progress is slow as I often don't have it.

+Currently working on:
+Converting the project from Premake to CMake.

 # Recent changes:
 1) Removed a memory leak in State Manager - now the states are actually deleted properly.
 2) Added a StartupConfigurationFile.hpp util, which now is only used by the engine.
 It's still messy and I'm still not sure if it is necessary.